Larne win Shield after injury-delayed shootout

 Mark Randall scored the winning spot-kick at Seaview to give the holders a 4-3 win after a scoreless draw which saw Blues midfielder Kyle McClean sent off in the first half.

-In snowy conditions, the match ended in worrying circumstances with a stoppage of over 20 minutes after young Linfield goalkeeper David Walsh suffered a head injury in the 90th minute.
+The match ended in worrying circumstances when Walsh, 20, suffered a head injury in the 90th minute.

 He appeared to get an accidental blow to the head when challenging Thomas Maguire for the ball, with referee Shane Andrews taking the teams off the pitch for an ambulance to tend to Walsh.

-After consulting with both teams, Andrews decided not to play injury time but instead to go straight to a shootout when the players re-emerged.
+After consulting with both teams, Andrews decided not to play the remaining injury time but instead to go straight to a shootout when the players re-emerged as heavy snow continued to fall.

+After the match, Linfield tweeted their best wishes for a speedy recovery to Walsh.

 Linfield, who had assistant manager Ross Oliver sent off in the first half and boss David Healy shown a red card after the break, gained the early momentum in the shootout when Chris Johns, on as a substitute for Walsh, saved Leroy Millar's spot-kick but Rohan Ferguson then immediately saved from Andrew Clarke.